-malignmark has one attribute, edge, which specifies whether the alignment point will be found on the left or right edge of some element or character.
+The edge attribute specifies whether the alignment point will be found on the left or right edge of some element or character.
 The precise location meant by 'left edge' or 'right edge' is discussed below.
 If edge="right", the alignment point is the right edge of the element or character to the immediate left of the malignmark element.
 If edge="left", the alignment point is the left edge of the element or character to the immediate right of the malignmark element.
 Note that the attribute refers to the choice of edge rather than to the direction in which to look for the element whose edge will be used.